 Cynthia Sanborn is Vice President for Research at the Universidad del Pacífico (CIUP) and Professor of Political Science at the same university.
 She is lead researcher on the ESID Politics of Natural Resources project in Peru.

 Cynthia has written and edited articles and books on issues related to politics and development in Latin America, including work on corporate social responsibility and the extractive industries, and on Chinese investment in Peru and the Andes.

 She is currently part of the Working Group on Development and the Environment in the Americas, based at the Pardee Center for the Study of the Longer-range Future at Boston University.
 She has held the William Henry Bloomberg Chair at Harvard University, where she was also Director of the Program on Philanthropy, Civil Society and Social Change in Latin America (PASCA).

 Cynthia has been a program officer for the Ford Foundation in New York and Santiago de Chile, and a consultant for various other foundations and development agencies.
-Since 2007, she has been a member of the national Working Group of the Extractive Industries Transparency Initiative (EITI) in Peru, representing the university sector.
-She is currently President of the Board of the Peruvian Economic and Social Research Consortium (CIES), a 48-member association of public and private universities, think tanks and NGOs.
+She has also been a member of the national Working Group of the Extractive Industries Transparency Initiative (EITI) in Peru, representing the university sector, and was President of the Board of the Peruvian Economic and Social Research Consortium (CIES), a 48-member association of public and private universities, think tanks and NGOs, from 2013 to 2016.

 Other recent publications

 China and Sustainable Development in Latin America: The Social and Environmental Dimension (2017).
 Co-edited with Rebecca Ray, Kevin Gallagher and Andres Lopez.
 London: Anthem Press.

 ´Chinese-Peruvian relations in the mining sector: Learning step by step’, in Margaret Myers and Carol Wise (eds.)
 (2017), The Political Economy of China – Latin American Relations in the New Millennium.
 New York and London: Routledge (with Victoria Chonn).